 This is a man who swears by using a 35 mm slide mount for making compositions and you cannot question the results that he gets so it must work.
 The occasional technique article in Amateur Photographer is where I remember meeting him in print.
 His latest work shows a variety of interest too.

-Leading monthly workshops for the On Location feature in Outdoor Photography is what earns their inclusion on here but they now have a book each to their names to go with the workshops that they also lead for Light and Land.
+Leading monthly workshops for the erstwhile On Location feature in Outdoor Photography is what earned their inclusion on here but they now have a book each to their names to go with the workshops that they also lead for Light and Land.

 This landscaper came to my notice via regular contributions to feature named Photo Insight in Amateur Photographer and a recent article explaining for that Ireland is the new Scotland and how Scottish landscape photos no longer inspire him.
 A look through one of the galleries on his website reveals a naming scheme that eschews declarations of location.
 Given how good the photos are, my innate curiosity is aroused when I don't recognise what is in a picture and there follows a certain yearning for more information.
 It's certainly an interesting approach for getting you to look at a photo without an attachment of a sense of place, a process that could drive inspiration and development of your own photographic eye.
 It remains irritating though...